There is need for technology-driven regulatory framework for virtual digital assets: Report | Headlines

 ''It is imperative for governments worldwide to develop Standard Operating Procedures for crypto assets as large-scale adoption of VDAs without regulatory oversight could impact the macroeconomic and financial ecosystem stakeholders.

-''The report aims to supplement the ongoing efforts by IMF (International Monetary Fund) & FSB (Financial Stability Board) to build areas of global consensus,'' Aushal Mahan, Vice President of Chase India, said.
+''The report aims to supplement the ongoing efforts by IMF (International Monetary Fund) & FSB (Financial Stability Board) to build areas of global consensus,'' Kaushal Mahan, Vice President of Chase India, said.

 Avimukt Dar, Founding Partner of INDUSLAW said the SOP framework, addressing the key common concerns identified by governments worldwide, has been developed to kickstart the groundwork to have in place a consistent practice and a principle-based approach globally towards virtual digital assets.